GPT-5.2 ProBatch 2

 • message vs machine

-• old vs new (old ribosomes vs new RNA)
+• old vs new (old ribosomes vs new )

 • sense vs nonsense